 It then explores which EB serves the travel domain (for details, see Chapter 9).
-Using the fact that the root element of the event is travel:canceled-flight, it tells the EB to forward all travel:canceled-flight to it.
+Using the fact that the root element of the event is travel:CanceledFlight, it tells the EB to forward all travel:CanceledFlight events to it.

 Note that when using more involved ontologies and RDF/OWL-based AES formalisms, event classes and subclasses can be defined.
-In such cases, simple matching of element name is not appropriate, but OWL reasoning has to be applied.
+In such cases, simple matching of the element name is not appropriate, but OWL reasoning has to be applied.